The Ultimate Guide to Living and Working in Cambridge

 According to home.co.uk the average rent per calendar month in Cambridge is £1,074 and the median rent is £900pcm.
 To rent a room in Cambridge you are looking to pay around £581pcm, for a flat it will set you back around £1,224pcm and for a house prices are around £1,672pcm.

-Cambridge boasts lots of parks and countryside walks and the opportunity to go for a lazy punt down the river soaking up the rich heritage.
+Cambridge is a very good place to live due to boasting lots of parks and countryside walks and the opportunity to go for a lazy punt down the river soaking up the rich heritage.
 As well as enjoying lots of time outdoors there is also lots of shopping and nightlife that we will explore later if that is your cup of tea!
+A further reason why Cambridge is a good place to live is that you have all amenities that will complete your convenience and satisfaction.

 The happiness levels of residents in Cambridge have taken a steep drop from April 2019 to March 2020 and now stands at 7.2 out of 10, potentially due to Cambridge being the third least affordable city to live in the UK.
 In saying that, in 2017 the Sunday Times ranked Cambridge as one of the top 20 places to live, so you may need to factor in costs for enjoyment after you’ve figured out your living expenses before making the move.